-Our math specialists support students of all ages from preschool through graduate school.
+At My Learning Springboard, our Math Specialists and Learning Specialists support students of all ages from preschool through high school and beyond.
 We focus on developing conceptual understanding, logical reasoning, and problem solving strategies along with strong number sense, mental math skills, and mathematical reasonableness.
-We tailor instruction to the meet the needs of all learners and all ages, including students with learning disabilities and math anxiety.
+Moreover, we tailor instruction to the meet the needs of all types of learners, including students with learning challenges, such as ADHD or dyscalculia, and/or anxiety related to math performance.

-We help students achieve success by choosing appropriate materials and considering an individual’s learning style.
+We help students achieve success by taking an individual’s learning profile into careful consideration in order to differentiate our instructional approach while also choosing materials that complement the existing school program.
 For younger learners, we typically find success by first introducing concepts concretely, then progressing to pictorial representations, and finally moving into the abstract representation of math problems.
 We may employ a similar sequence for older learners if they encounter conceptual challenges in more advanced math.

-Our diagnostic tools for all students, preK through 12, are aligned with the Common Core State Standards and utilize materials and research from known math experts, including Kathy Richardson, Marilyn Burns, and Dr. John A. Van de Walle.
+Our diagnostic tools, preK through 12, are informed by the National Council of Teachers of Mathematics (NCTM) Principles and Standards, Common Core State Standards, and NYS Next Generation Learning Standards; and we utilize materials and research from known math experts, including Kathy Richardson, Marilyn Burns, and Dr. John A. Van de Walle.
+Our math work is also informed by the CTP content standards from the Educational Records Bureau (ERB) and IB Standards, as appropriate, for students at schools making use of these assessment tools and/or curricula.

 - Counting and Cardinality